 - We recognize many projects and practice default to a narrative that is not inclusive.
 We seek ways to bring forward the narratives of those who have been silenced or marginalized.

 We strive to design beautiful, ecologically resilient and place-based landscapes that are deeply connected with the people and wildlife who inhabit them.
 We are passionate about designing with plants – the benefit they provide to biodiversity enhancement and the emotional connection to the wild they trigger in us all.
 During 2020, we volunteered many hours to the Potrero Eco-Patch, a community-led demonstration garden, where we have developed a series of San Francisco native plant mixes for testing and research.
 We are still involved in the Eco-Patch’s ongoing management.
 Work on the Potrero Eco-Patch was the basis for a 2021 article written for and published by Pacific Horticulture and was part of the Cultural Landscape Foundation 2022 ‘Garden Dialogues’ tour series.

 Alexandra Harker and Nicki Copley have worked closely since 2017.
-While at San Francisco firm Creo Landscape Architecture, they worked together on multiple projects, including a large aged-living campus upgrade in Union City, a preschool in San Mateo, and a Mountain View office open space.
-Since coming together in 2020 as Field Collective, they have collaborated on the community-based Eco Patch project in San Francisco, as well as residential projects within the wider Bay Area.
+Since coming together in 2020 as Field Collective, they have collaborated on the community-based Potrero Eco-Patch project in San Francisco, as well as residential projects within the wider Bay Area.
 They have shared their planting design knowledge by lecturing to classes UC Berkeley and Merritt Horticulture and by presenting their work at the 2022 California Native Plant Society Conference.
-Shared passions for the environment, education and research, and industry innovations, as well as their friendship, creates a solid foundation for future work.
+Shared passions for the environment, education and research, and industry innovations, as well as their friendship, creates a solid foundation for their work.